Sunari

 Sunari is a village in Ladnun tehsil (I sector), Nagaur district, Rajasthan, north west India.
-Its lok sabha (lower house region of governance) is Churu constituency.
+Its lok sabha (lower house region of governance) is Nagaur constituency.
 The residents, numbering between five and six thousand, are Hindu.
-Sunari lies on the edge of the Thar (Great Indian) desert.
+Sunari lies on the edge of the Thar (Great Indian) Desert.

 Location

-Sunari village is located in north west India, in Rajasthan state on the edge of the Thar (great Indian) desert.
+Sunari village is located in north west India, in Rajasthan state on the edge of the Thar Desert.
 The nearest service centres are Ladnun, 12 km to the east and Sujangarh 20 km to the north east.
 The nearest cities are Jaipur, 100 km to the south and Nagaur 82 km away on the Ladnun road.
 Sariska National Park is located in the distant mountains to the east.

 History

 Legend

 Marwar region (Maru mandal, Marudhara, Maruwad, Maru Desh or Marwad) was once a sea called Drumkulya.
 When the Lord Rama fired a flaming arrow into the ground, a large part of the sea became a desert.